nutanix/kps-connector-go-sdk/README.md

 #### Project
 Project is a KPS abstraction which corresponds to a multi-service-domain Kubernetes namespace.
 #### Category
 Category is a KPS abstraction which can be used as a selector for resources such as service domains or streams.
+Categories, in the context of streams, are also referred to as labels.
 #### Service Domain
 A service domain refers to a single-node or multi-node deployment of KPS.
 #### Data Pipeline